section-engineering-education/engineering-education/content/articles/what-is-rabbitmq-dockerize-a-rabbitmq-instance-using-docker-containers/index.md

 RabbitMQ is used as a message broker to implement advanced messaging queuing protocol (AMQP).
 A complete AMQP has three main components a broker, a consumer, and a producer.
 When exchanging messages between the producers and the consumers, messages are not sent directly to Queues.
 The first pass through an Exchange (in the broker) that redirects them to their destination Queues.

 A producer will produce messages and then publish them in an Exchange.
 Each message will be sent with a routing key.
 Now the Exchange ensures this message ends up in the correct queue.
 For Exchange to ensures the message is the right Queues, it depends on several things, including the Exchange type, which specifies the number of routing rules, routing keys, and header attributes.

-think of an Exchange as a mail delivery person ensuring that the message ends up in the
+Think of an Exchange as a mail delivery person ensuring that the message ends up in the right boxes

 In this case, he will need the right address to ensure the mail are in the correct hands.
 In this example, routing rules, routing keys, and header attributes act as addresses for messages.
 RabbitMQ uses them as the bindings rules for the different Exchange types to determine which message links to which queues depending on the queue binding key.
 Once a message is in the right queue, a consumer can request the message he wants to consume.